pluja/awesome-privacy/README.md

 - [Matrix (Protocol)](https://matrix.org/) - An open network for secure, decentralized communication.
    - [Element](https://element.io/) - All-in-one secure chat app for teams, friends and organisations.
 Keeps conversations in your control, safe from data-mining and ads.
 End-to-end encryption.
+   - [Cinny](https://cinny.in/) - A Matrix client focusing primarily on simple, elegant and secure interface.
 - [Jabber / XMPP (Protocol)](https://xmpp.org/) - The universal and open messaging standard.
 Tried and tested.
 Independent.
 Privacy-focused.
 E2E encrypted.
   - <img width="16" src="misc/android.png"> [Conversations](https://conversations.im/) - Jabber/XMPP client for Android 4.0+ smartphones that has been optimized to provide a unique mobile experience.
   - [AstraChat](https://astrachat.com/) - Another XMPP client.